 Aphasia impacts everyone.

-Suddenly losing your ability to communicate can be challenging for everyone.
+Suddenly losing your ability to communicate can be challenging for families and friends.

 Making sense of aphasia and adjusting to the ongoing recovery takes time.